latent-variable/r1_reasoning_effort/README.md

 # R1 Reasoning Effort

 ## Overview
-**R1 Reasoning Effort** is a multi-API reasoning pipeline within the [open-webui](https://github.com/open-webui/open-webui) that integrates OpenAI and Ollama support for generating responses with different levels of reasoning effort.
-It allows for iterative refinements in reasoning, incorporating multiple reasoning iterations with context-sensitive responses.
+**R1 Reasoning Effort** is a multi-API reasoning pipeline within [open-webui](https://github.com/open-webui/open-webui) that integrates OpenAI and Ollama, enabling responses with varying levels of reasoning depth.
+It supports iterative refinement, allowing multiple reasoning cycles with context-aware adjustments.

+The *Reasoning Effort* parameter controls how long the model spends thinking before finalizing a response.
+Ranging from 1 to 100, each increment forces an additional reasoning iteration, enhancing depth and coherence in the generated output.

 [![Watch the demo](https://img.youtube.com/vi/9-w2yMoxQBM/0.jpg)](https://youtu.be/9-w2yMoxQBM)